fix-project/fix/docs/bootstrap.md

 # Navigating Bootstrap
+Bootstrap is a compilation toolchain in Wasm (on top of Fix) that compiles Wasm modules (on top of Fix) to machine code (currently X86).
+Since Fix only executes machine code, we need to compile Bootstrap itself to machine code before we can execute in Fix.
+Given a Wasm module, Bootstrap runs `wasm2c` and `initcomposer`.
+Then, it compiles each output c file using `clang`, and `lld` the results.

-There are two ways to get the compilation toolchain needed to compile any Wasm modules to X86.
+There are two ways to get the compilation toolchain.

 ## Way 0: Build from source
 Clone the source from [bootstrap](https://github.com/fix-project/bootstrap).